 Applying for other programmes of study

-The DTP is not the only route by which you can apply to study for a D.Phil programme in these departments.
+The DTP is not the only route by which you can apply to study for a D.Phil programme in Oxford. departments.
+Related programmes of study are updated on the graduate admissions website course page for our programme, here: http://www.ox.ac.uk/admissions/graduate/courses/environmental-research.

 If you wish to apply for a D.Phil to study Climate Physics in Atmospheric, Oceanic & Planetary Physics, then you should apply to the DTP only.
 This department has requested that all applicants for their D.Phil programmes should be routed via the DTP.

-For all other related programmes of study, such as a specific project in e.g. Earth Sciences or Zoology you should complete a separate application form for each programme.
+For all other related programmes of study, such as Earth Sciences or Zoology you should complete a separate application form for each programme.
 You should then contact Graduate Admissions and Funding to request a waiver for the additional application fees.
-Related programmes of study for the DTP in Environmental Research are updated on the graduate admissions website course page for our programme, here http://www.ox.ac.uk/admissions/graduate/courses/environmental-research:

-The DTP cannot offer NERC funding for overseas students; however, we are keen to attract overseas students to our programme who are able to secure funding through other Oxford scholarships (e.g. Clarendon or Rhodes) or who have funding for fees and stipend secured through other means.
-Interested candidates should make an application directly to one of our six departments.
+The DTP has very limited funding for overseas students; however, we are keen to attract overseas students to our programme who are able to secure funding through other Oxford scholarships (e.g. Clarendon or Rhodes) or who have funding for fees and stipend secured through other means.
+Interested candidates should make an application directly to one of our six departments stating that you are interested in being considered for the DTP.
+If the department requires a research proposal on its application, you can upload our Statement of Purpose form in place of that.
 The department will handle the application assessment and interview process, and can also assess suitability for a Department/DTP Clarendon award.
 Successful candidates can then be re-routed to the DTP.
 In the interests of fairness and consistency we apply this policy to all overseas students regardless of ability to pay.
 Further details and specific deadlines.